apollographql/spotify-showcase/docs/serverless-demo.md

 }
 ```

 GraphOS Explorer also supports tabs.
-Open a new tab and try pausing the running subscription:
+Open a new tab and run the operation below to pause the running subscription:

 ```gql
 mutation PausePlaybackMutation {